relikd/ipa-archive/README.md

 ## Using the webpage

-You can add the IPA Archive webpage to your homescreen.
+You can add the [IPA Archive](https://relikd.github.io/ipa-archive) webpage to your homescreen.
-Note however, that each time you click on the app icon, it will load the whole database again and clear your previously entered data.
+Note however, that each time you click on the app icon, it will reload the whole database and clear your previous results.
-To prevent that, use Safari to jump back to your search results.
+To prevent that, use Safari instead.
+Switching back to the already open webpage, will not trigger a reload.
 The homescreen icon is still useful as bookmark though ;-)

 Additionally, your configuration is saved in the URL.